 Our first film festival screening was a Dementia Friendly screening of the Full Monty, which was organised in conjunction with East Durham Dementia Friendly Choirs.
 The event took place at Eastlea Community Centre and included performances from the choir, a sausage bap and an incredible singalong.

-One of our large scale film events, ‘Austerity is Over?’, was held at Haswell Mencap.
+One of our large scale film events, ‘Austerity is Over?’, a day exploring the issues facing our communities, was held at Haswell Mencap.
 The screenings included I, Daniel Blake, Cloudy with a Chance of Meatballs, Sorry We Missed You.
-The event explored issues faced in our local communities and included a Q & A with special guests, collage workshops and themed performances throughout the day.
+The event included a Q & A with special guests, collage workshops and themed performances throughout the day.

 The following film event was W.O.M.E.N.
 (Working Outside Men’s Expectations Nowadays).
-The event was all about empowering females, and coincided with International Women’s Day and was inspired by the strong female leaders based in the North East (like Women Against Pit Closures).
-The event also included a showing of Cinema For All’s Born a Rebel and Mary Poppin Returns as well as a suffragette tea.
+The event was all about empowering females, and coincided with International Women’s Day and was inspired by the strong female leaders based in the North East (like Women Against Pit Closures) that have made the North great.
+The event also included a showing of Cinema For All’s Born a Rebel and Mary Poppin Returns as well as a suffragette tea and protest parade.
 The young people of Dawdon Youth and Community Centre Youth Hub worked really hard planning and designing this event, and their hard work really paid off, making a powerful evening of film and chat!

 Another fantastic event as part of our Film Festival took place at Seaham Youth & Community Centre, called Animation Creation.
 The day included a screening of The Pigeon Cree- a pastel animation from artist Sheila Grabor about one of northern writer Sid Chaplin’s stories, as well as a screening of Aardman Animations Creature Comforts.
 Following the screening, people got a chance to create their own animations with artist Sheryl Jenkins and make Aardman inspired clay figurines with artist collective CreativePop.